ceph/ceph/doc/cephadm/upgrade.rst

 UPGRADE_NO_STANDBY_MGR
 ----------------------

-This alert means that Ceph requires an active and standby manager daemon in order to proceed, but there is currently no standby.
+This alert (``UPGRADE_NO_STANDBY_MGR``) means that Ceph does not detect an active standby manager daemon.
+In order to proceed with the upgrade, Ceph requires an active standby manager daemon (which you can think of in this context as "a second manager").

 You can ensure that Cephadm is configured to run 2 (or more) managers by running the following command:

 .. prompt:: bash #

   ceph orch apply mgr 2  # or more

-You can check the status of existing mgr daemons by running the following command:
+You can check the status of existing mgr daemons by running the following
+command:

 .. prompt:: bash #

   ceph orch ps --daemon-type mgr

 If an existing mgr daemon has stopped, you can try to restart it by running the following command:

 .. prompt:: bash #